MoiMoiGirls/Project_Plan/Project_Plan.md

  </table>

 <h1>8.
 Workplace </h1>
-<p>We are planning to work on our project at our home, in coaches' office, university/public libraries
+<p>We are planning to work on our project at our home, in coaches' office, in university/public libraries
- and outside under the beautiful sunshine in Finland.</p>
+ in beautiful beaches and misterious forests under the beautiful sunshine in Finland.</p>

 <h2> MoiMoi Girls, We are ready to Go!! :D </h2>